bradparks/Exchange_SOAP_example_using_NTLM_and_BASIC_authentication_from_java_for_desktop_and_android/README.md

 This works with Android as well, except you have to change the Base64 encoding for the basic authentication.

 A comment is in the MainApp.java file where you have to do this.
 Just search for "android".

+The example gets the current Out of Office settings (oof) from Exchange for a particular account.